vsg-dev/VulkanSceneGraph/ROADMAP.md

 ### 2. Prototype Phase, October-December 2018 (present work)
 **Goal : Rapid prototyping of main classes, library and test applications to establish how the scene graph API will broadly look and work.**

+For a fine grained work plan see [Prototype Phase Workplan](docs/PrototypePhase/Workplan.md).
+The coarse grain plan follows:

 * Develop as a throw away functional prototype (3rd parties should not assume any of the API is stable.)
 * Scope out the best practices that will achieve rapid and robust software development once work on the final VSG starts:
     * Static code analysis (cppcheck added 19.10.18)